There are two very distinct views and thus subsequently distinct “methods and techniques” of how to “reach” Self-Realization.

 That is, it’s “the others” who create Gurus, scriptures, rules, and stances from out the realization and expression from him or her who finally ended up following and realizing the second view.

 Duality arises from out non-dual realization, which is of course—a paradox.
 But when expression happens, that is… words and acts—things can only appear against the background of silence.
 It’s necessarily the beginning of duality.
 There’s no other way.

-To the Self-Realized there are no “distinct views,” but only his or her (natural and spontaneous) efforts to “help people” to get rid of those.
-That’s not to tell people “what-to-do.”
-Its expression follows naturally when having discovered “what-not-to-do.”
+To the Self-Realized there are no distinct views, but only natural and spontaneous efforts to “help people” to get rid of those.
+That’s not to tell people what-to-do.
+Its expression follows naturally when having discovered not-to-do.

 Going back to the root of the word "Vipassana" may help to better understand what is meant by Vipassana Meditation.
 Vipassana is considered to be a word in the Pali lan [ ... ]